Hardik7269/amazon-clone-resteasy/README.md

 Welcome to the Amazon Clone project!
 This repository contains a full-stack e-commerce application inspired by Amazon.
 The project is built with HTML, CSS, and JavaScript for the frontend, and Java, Google Guice, Hibernate JPA, REST API, and PostgreSQL for the backend.

+### Follow the steps Below to sucessfully run the project locally ⏬⏬⚠️

 ## Images 📸

 ### Home Page